Sticky Rice (Khao Neow)

-You will need a sticky rice steamer set:a metal pot with bamboo steamer basket (you cannot make it in an electric rice cooker) and glutinous or sticky rice (note that this type rice is not the same as Jasmine rice).
+- Sticky Rice Steamer set: a metal pot with bamboo steamer basket (you cannot make it in an electric rice cooker)

 Preparation